-Studies suggest nicotinamide mononucleotide (NMN) is an essential molecule for nicotinamide adenine dinucleotide (NAD+) biosynthesis and can be a therapeutic agent in age-associated disease prevention.5 Scientists find declining NAD+ levels during aging in tissues, including muscle, liver, fat (adipose tissue), brain, pancreas, spleen, heart, kidney, and lung, which contribute to age-associated diseases.1,5,8,10,13 Studies report NMN has positive effects in improvement of diseases and combating age-associated physiological decline.2,3,4,5,6,7,9,11,12,14
+NMN has been proposed as a therapeutic agent in age-associated disease prevention.
+Scientists find declining NAD+ levels during aging in many tissues, including muscle, liver, fat (adipose tissue), brain, pancreas, spleen, heart, kidney, and lung, which contribute to age-associated diseases.
+Studies have reported that NMN has positive effects in improvement of diseases and combating age-associated physiological decline.1-14

-The fast absorption of NMN into tissues and cells leads the scientists to propose an effective transporter exists in the body for direct absorption of NMN into tissues and organs.
-The scientists want to identify such an NMN transporter in mammals.
-Previous studies indicate NMN absorption from the gut enters blood circulation within two to three minutes and transports to tissues within 10-30 minutes following ingestion.5,7,14 NMN is then immediately used for NAD+ biosynthesis and significantly increases NAD+ concentration in cells over the course of 60 minutes following ingestion.5 However, the physiological mechanisms through which NMN is transported into cells and tissues remains incompletely understood, according to previous research on NMN absorption.
+NMN is quickly absorbed into tissues and cells where it is used for the synthesis of an essential molecule called nicotinamide adenine dinucleotide (NAD+).
+That’s why leading scientists have proposed an effective transporter exists in the body for direct absorption of NMN into tissues and organs.
+NMN absorbed from the gut enters blood circulation within two to three minutes and is transported to tissues within 10-30 minutes following ingestion.5,7,14 NMN is then immediately used for NAD+ biosynthesis and significantly increases NAD+ concentration in cells over the course of 60 minutes following ingestion.5 However, how NMN is transported into cells and tissues remains incompletely understood.